-25 Social Media Key Figures You Must Know by 2020
+25 Social Media Key Figures You Must Know

 Measuring your success is key in Social Media Marketing – but what should you be measuring in order to advance yourself and your company?
 This is where Key Figures (KFs) and Key Performance Indicators (KPIs) come into play.